Workplace investigations should be fair, thorough and confidential

-It is vital that a workplace investigation is conducted fairly, thoroughly and confidentially – or you could find yourself defending a claim for unfair dismissal in the Fair Work Commission, and ordered to pay compensation to your former employee/s.
+It is important that a workplace investigation is conducted in a fair, thorough and confidential way– otherwise you risk defending a subsequent unfair dismissal claim in the Fair Work Commission.

 What should trigger a formal workplace investigation?